Introduction (for those new to this website):

 This particular reading set is for the male end of a lead-free hose by Water Right, Inc. (pictured here) made of 304 stainless.

-The most important characteristics for identifying whether or not something is a certain grade of stainless steel is the ratio of chromium to nickel to iron, as those are the main components of most stainless steel alloys.
+The most important characteristic for identifying whether or not something is a specific grade of stainless steel is the ratio of chromium to nickel to iron, as those are the main components of most stainless steel alloys.

 As an example to show the range of readings for the same grade of stainless steel (304), below is another set of readings (for the other end – the female end – of the same hose).